• About

 Notes

-1. Store in an airtight container at room temperature for up to 2 weeks.
+1. Storage: Store the cookie dough date balls in an airtight container at room temperature or in the fridge for up to 2 weeks.
+Don't freeze the date balls because the texture will change.

 Nutrition